 Write For Us

-We believe in analyzing and debating policy, which is why we promote guest contributions to The Urbanist.
-Some of our most interesting articles come from readers like you.
-No, not SEO companies or product promoters — actual readers.
-If you’re interested in sending us an article to publish, we encourage you to contact our editors to get their feedback before jumping in too deep (see the contact form below).
-If we think the topic and article is a fit, we will work with you to get it edited and published with your name in the byline.
+We encourage writers to contact our editors with a brief article description to get feedback before jumping in too deep.
+If we think the proposed article is a good fit, we will work with you to get it edited and published with your name in the byline.